huffyhenry/Stanislaw/README.md

 The key functionality is the `stansummary` function to obtain posterior summaries of parameter subsets using the `stansummary` command-line utility.
-For very large models this approach is dramatically faster than `cmdstanr::summary` and requires less RAM.
+For very large models this approach is dramatically faster than the `summary` function provided by `cmdstanr` and requires less RAM.

 ## Installation